Skip to main content

 About

-City Tales: Medieval Era is a single player strategy game with a business theme.
-It was developed by Irregular Shapes and was released on May 22, 2025.
-It received very positive reviews from players.
+City Tales: Medieval Era is a single player economy city builder game with economy, medieval, historical and business themes.
+It was developed by Irregular Shapes and was released on January 29, 2026.
+It received positive reviews from players.

 Skip User Reviews